Atte-Oskari-Rasanen/COL1A1_quantification/Readme.md

 When 2_File_organise_segment.py is run, each HuNu channel and COL1A1 channel image is designated a matching, unique IDs which are used later for colocalisation.
 After the ID designation, Deconvolved_ims directory is created inside original_images along with subfolders corresponding to the animal numbers.
-Inside these folders COL1A1 subfolder and HuNu subfolder are created.
+Inside these folders COL1A1 subfolder and HuNu subfolders are created.
 The corresponding images from the original folders are transferred here.
 HuNu channel images are subsequently segmented, thresholded and watershedded and the COL1A1 channel images are thresholded.
-The HuNu channel's cells are subsequently colocalised with the COL1A1 channel and the relevant statistics are calculated`.
+The HuNu channel's cells are colocalised with the COL1A1 channel and the relevant statistics are calculated`.

 In case the user wants to use the trained Residual or Attention-Residual U-net model in the workflow,